poquito/ivybuild/README.md

     # run ant build
     > ant

-### Configuration
+### Console Setup
 `ivybuild` needs a few configuration properties for succesfull execution.
 With the first run of the installation script, a `build.properties` file has been created in the `$HOME/.ivy2` directory.
 This file contains the default configuration and you have to add it to your `ANT_ARGS` environment-variable.
+Subsequent installations or updates will not destroy your current configuraiton.

     # on windows
     set ANT_ARGS="-propertyfile %HOMEPATH%/.ivy2/build.properties